mj-linane/OR-CS4All-Python-Examples/1.programming-variables-math-random/3-sprites-variables-math.md

 A variable points to a container that can store data.
 We have previously used variable names for sprites (for example, `my_sprite`).
 Variables act like an address, and allow us to store, retrieve, and update data.

-For the examples in the "sprites" lesson, the variable `variables:mySprite` allowed us to interact with the sprite in our game.
+For the examples in the "sprites" lesson, the variable `my_sprite` allowed us to interact with the sprite in our game.
 The word "variable" also means change.
-We can update the values our variable point to, such as updating the `variables:mySprite` variable to point to a completely different sprite.
+We can update the values our variable point to, such as updating the `my_sprite` variable to point to a completely different sprite.

 Variables are used extensively in code.
 Variables allow code to be written in a generic way, and allow for easier reuse of our code.
 Math equations, like X = 2Y, provide familiar examples in the use of variables that apply to code by assigning known values to variables to calculate unknown variable values.